Review Polarity-wise Recommender: Introduction

-Despite their notable progress, one issue prevents the existing review-involved methods from further advancement is that the review polarities are not explicitly discriminated, i.e., all reviews are taken as positive feedback.
-In fact, users tend to convey their sentiments in reviews, i.e., higher rating scores often go with positive reviews, while negative reviews meet lower scores frequently.
+Despite their notable progress, one issue hurts the performance of the existing review-involved methods is that the review polarities are not explicitly discriminated, i.e., all reviews are taken as positive feedback.
+In fact, users tend to convey their sentiments in reviews, i.e., higher rating scores often go with positive reviews, while negative ones meet lower scores frequently~\cite{chen2020try, lyu2021reliable, wang2017location}.
 Moreover, reviews with different polarities usually contain opposite aspect information.
 Fig.~\ref{fig:introduction} shows two opposite polarities of reviews for \textit{bluetooth headsets}.
-The left one implies a positive review, recording aspects of an item that the user prefers, e.g., \emph{easy to use}.
-On the contrary, the right one is a negative review that reveals unsatisfactory aspects of an item that the user rejects, e.g., \emph{unstable}.
-As illustrated in Fig.~\ref{fig:imbalance}, negative reviews are quite common in existing datasets\footnote{http://jmcauley.ucsd.edu/data/amazon/. }~\footnote{https://www.yelp.com/dataset/challenge. }.
-Simply integrating these two kinds of reviews together as positive will mislead the models to recommend items similar to the ones with negative reviews in the future.
-It thus results in sub-optimal model performance and deteriorates the user experiences and faithfulness on the platform.
+The left one implies a positive review, describing aspects of an item that the user prefers, e.g., \emph{easy to use}.
+On the contrary, the right one is a negative review that reveals unsatisfactory aspects of an item the user dislikes, e.g., \emph{unstable}.
+As illustrated in Fig.~\ref{fig:imbalance}, negative reviews are quite common in existing datasets\footnote{http://jmcauley.ucsd.edu/data/amazon/. }\,\footnote{https://www.yelp.com/dataset/challenge. }.
+Simply integrating these two kinds of reviews as positive will mislead the models to recommend items similar to the ones with negative reviews in the future.
+It thus results in sub-optimal performance and deteriorates the user experiences and faithfulness to the platform.
 In the light of this, towards making the recommendation more personalized and convincing, we aim to distinguish the user-preferred aspects from the user-rejected ones via explicitly performing polarity discrimination.
-Nevertheless, discriminately treating positive and negative reviews is non-trivial in recommendation, due to the following facts: 1) It is difficult to effectively exploit the semantic information in each review word for aspect modeling.
+Nevertheless, discriminately treating positive and negative reviews is non-trivial in recommendation, due to the following facts: 1) It is difficult to effectively exploit the semantic information of each review word for aspect modeling.
 2) How to accurately model the user preferences on both user-preferred and user-rejected aspects poses another challenge for us.
-And 3) there exists severe imbalance problem regarding different review polarities in current e-commerce datasets, as shown in Fig.~\ref{fig:imbalance}.
+And 3) there exists severe imbalance regarding different review polarities in current e-commerce datasets, as shown in Fig.~\ref{fig:imbalance}.
 For instance, some users tend to post much more positive reviews than negative ones.
 It therefore exerts adverse impact on the extraction of aspect information, degrading the recommendation performance.